Ottermandias/SeaOfStars/README.md

 ## [SimpleHeels](https://github.com/Caraxi/SimpleHeels)
 - A plugin to offset and adjust your characters height according when wearing specific shoes according to their heels.
 - Developed by Caraxi, inspired by LeonBlade.
+- Support can be found on [Caraxi's Discord](https://discord.gg/eXx7HdMkrU).

 ## [Mare Synchronos](https://github.com/Penumbra-Sync/client)
 - A plugin to synchronize and download mods and appearances between friends automatically.